kamranahmedse/kamranahmedse.github.io/blog/_posts/2015-12-03-creating-a-modular-application-in-laravel.md

 ## Setting up the Structure

 Create a file called `module.php` inside the `config` directory.
 This file is going to hold the module names that we want to load and other configuration related to the modules.
 For now, lets keep it simple and just have the module names that we want to load.
 The file might look like below.
-(Note that the `Air`, `Employee` are the module names that we want to load.
+(Note that the `User`, `Employee` are the module names that we want to load.
 And for every new module that you would want to create, you will have to add the name for it in this `modules` array.)

 <pre><code class="php"><?php
 # config/module.php

 return  [
     'modules' => [
-       'Air',
+       'User',
-       'Employees',
+       'Employee',
     ]
 ]
 </code></pre>

 Create a directory called `Modules` inside the `app` directory.
 This directory is going to have a separate folder for each of the modules.
-For example, there can be a folder called `Air`, one called `Employee`, one called `User` so on and so forth.
+For example, there can be a folder called `User`, one called `Employee` so on and so forth.

-Let's say that we want to create an `Air` module.
-In that case, create an `Air` directory at `app\Modules\`.
+Let's say that we want to create an `Employee` module.
+In that case, create an `Employee` directory at `app\Modules\`.
 And in this new directory create three directories namely `Controllers`, `Models` and `Views` and a file called `routes.php`.
 There is nothing special with the module, I mean the `routes.php` file is going to be used exactly how we use the outer `routes.php` file, controllers and models will be same as well.
 The only thing that you will have to take care about is the namespacing.
 You will have to make sure that you give proper namespaces to each controller/model that you create.
-In this case, the controllers will be having the namespace of `App\Modules\Air\Controllers` and for any model, it would be `App\Modules\Air\Models`.
+In this case, the controllers will be having the namespace of `App\Modules\Employee\Controllers` and for any model, it would be `App\Modules\Employee\Models`.
 The final directory structure may look like the following:

 <pre><code class="bash">
 app\
     Modules\
-        Air\
+        Employee\
             Controllers\
             Models\
             Views\
             routes.php
-        Employee\
+        User\
             Controllers\
             Models\
             Views\